What Happens When Your Ex Does Not Comply with Your Divorce Decree

 Again, is it worth your time, money and mental health—as well as your child’s emotional wellbeing—to pursue contempt of court in divorce charges?
 Our Fort Worth law firm has helped many clients win contempt of court in divorce cases, and we have also counseled other clients to not pursue charges when we don’t believe the outcome will end up benefiting them in the long run.

-If you believe it makes sense to pursue contempt of divorce decree charges in your situation, we strongly encourage you to seek advice from a family law attorney who understands the complexities of contempt divorce charges.
+If you believe it makes sense to pursue contempt of divorce decree charges in your situation with an ex spouse not following divorce agreement, we strongly encourage you to seek advice from a family law attorney who understands the complexities of contempt divorce charges.

 Hire an experienced family law attorney to help negotiate and draft favorable (and enforceable) divorce and custody orders

-At the Sisemore Law Firm, our goal is to secure the most favorable agreement possible for our clients and ensure that terms of the divorce decree are followed by all parties involved.
+At the Sisemore Law Firm, our goal is to secure the most favorable agreement possible for our clients and ensure that terms of the divorce decree are followed by all parties involved, so cases that involve violating divorce decree stipulations would be unlikely.
 We also strive to divide every asset possible during the divorce and execute all of the necessary ancillary documents, so our clients don’t remain “married via asset” following divorce.

 In addition, it’s our job to anticipate what obligations the client’s ex may not follow through on post-divorce, which makes it easier to enforce the decree and file for divorce contempt of court if necessary.
 We specifically spell out in the orders what happens if ex does not follow divorce decree and the consequences he or she will face.
 Those essential, tiny details help ensure the ex complies, and should they choose not to, the client has the documentation needed to enforce the orders.

 If you have questions about divorce, child custody, child support, how to enforce a divorce decree, what makes a divorce decree invalid or other family law issues in North Texas, contact us.
 A Fort Worth family lawyer at the Sisemore Law Firm would be happy to review your case and recommend next steps.
+Cases involving an ex wife or ex husband not following divorce decree stipulations can be challenging but our team is up to the task.
 To schedule a confidential case review with an attorney at our firm, please call our office at (817) 336-4444 or schedule a consultation online.

 Photo Source: Canva.com